-*Books are issued for 5 weeks and must be returned by the due date or a renewal fee will be charged to your account.
+*Books are issued for around 3 - 5 weeks and must be returned by the due date or a renewal fee will be charged to your account.

 If you wish to renew an item please try and let us know at least a week prior to the due date.
 You can call, e-mail or come and see us in person at the Library helpdesk.

 The cost of a renewal is £4.65 for an additional five weeks and this will be added to your library account once we have confirmation the renewal has been successful.